Extreme-Launcher-Net/ExtremeLauncher/libraries/README.md

 ## systeminfo

-A Prism Launcher-specific library for probing system information.
+A Extreme Launcher-specific library for probing system information.

 Apache 2.0